 I am writing a letter to introduce myself, but am left with the question, what are you supposed to say about yourself as you meet new people?
 Is it enough to share the bare facts of your life?
 A sort of back cover bio where you are the author; “Steve Hayden was born and raised in Chicago, IL but lived in Iowa for 22 years before coming to Georgia.
 He is married to Linda.
-They have three adult children; Kate who is a newspaper journalist, Hannah who is a Lutheran DCE, and Christian who is a middle school choral teacher.”
+They have three adult children; Kate who works for a nonprofit, Hannah who is a Lutheran DCE, and Christian who works in business.”

 What do you say when you meet someone for the first time?
 How do you get to know one another?
 Is there a universal poster like the ones they use in grade school for the first days where you list your favorite foods or favorite things to do?
 Do you get extra points if you put your poster into a musical song?
 “I like pina colodas, getting caught in the rain….”